-The TIP projects list beginning on page 33 emphasizes projects with a specific focus on safety for system users.
-These projects include bridge and culvert repair and reconstruction, improvements to street lighting, sidewalk and ADA ramp improvements, and others.
-This group of projects also includes a project in Uptown Normal, for construction of a below-grade plaza with facilities for pedestrians and bicycle users, with free flow under the railroad at Uptown Station.
+reconstruction, improvements to street lighting, sidewalk and ADA ramp improvements, and others.
+This group of projects includes the Uptown Normal project to build a belowgrade plaza with facilities for pedestrians and bicycle users, with free flow under the railroad at Uptown Station.
 This is a substantial investment in pedestrian and bicycle safety, and will circumvent a majority of the potential at-grade interactions with rail traffic.